 1. Oil Rig Workers

 Protecting and serving the public as a police officer or detective is possible in many locations with a high school diploma, although candidates also go through specialized training at a police academy.
-The BLS reports the median annual wage for these positions is $61,600, but the highest 10 percent earned more than $102,750.
-Plus, your job involves helping people every day.
-What could be better?
+As of May 2020, the U.S. Bureau of Labor Statistics stated that the median annual wage for police officers was $65,540, but the highest 10% earned $113,860.

-If the idea of working the land speaks to you, farming or ranching could be your dream job.
-Be prepared to work your way to the top, as the BLS states that most agricultural managers have at least a high school diploma and lots of experience.
-However, an agriculture degree is increasingly important in this field (no pun intended.)
-It may be worth it, though, as the highest 10 percent earned more than $126,070 in 2016.
+If the idea of working the land and growing food speaks to you, farming or ranching could be your dream job.
+Be prepared to work your way to the top, as the BLS states that most agricultural managers have at least a high school diploma and lots of experience, and an agriculture degree is increasingly important in this field (no pun intended.)
+It may be worth it, though, as the highest 10% in this category earned more than $130,760 as of 2020.